Oregon State University College of Liberal Arts

-Oregon State University's College of Liberal Arts is a liberal arts college at Oregon State University, a public research university in Corvallis, Oregon.
-It is the second largest of the 12 colleges at the university and offers 66 academic programs.
+Oregon State University's College of Liberal Arts is a liberal arts college at Oregon State University.
+The college is located on the Corvallis, Oregon main campus and offers students 66 academic programs.
+The college of liberal arts awarded just over a thousand undergraduate degrees in 2023, the second most of OSU colleges.

-Coursework is offered at the university's main campus in Corvallis, at the Oregon State University Cascades Campus in Bend, and online via OSU's Ecampus.
-As of fall 2022, the college maintains six schools, employs 290 faculty members, and claims an enrollment of just over 4,400 students.
+Liberal arts' students may earn a wide range of major and minor degrees by attending classes at one of the three university campuses or studying online.
+Coursework is taught at the university's main campus, the Oregon State University–Cascades campus in Bend, the OSU Portland Center, and online through OSU's Ecampus.
+In the spring of 2023, the college included seven departments, employed 290 faculty members, and claimed an enrollment of just over 4,500 students.